-The simulation method is thoroughly described in ref.
-[23] and we only summarize the main ingredients here.
-We use a lattice Boltzmann (LB) method for the simulation of fluids [24].
-It is based on a discretised version of the Boltzmann equation
+The simulation method is thoroughly described in Ref.
+[21], and we only summarize the main ingredients here.
+We use a lattice Boltzmann (LB) method for the simulation of fluids [22].
+It is based on a discretized version of the Boltzmann equation